-Instructor Lecture Resources
+Instructor and Student Resources

-The following resources are available online at www.wiley.com/college/meriam.
+The following resources are available online at www. wiley.com/college/meriam.
 There may be additional resources not listed.

 WileyPlus: A complete online learning system to help prepare and present lectures, assign and manage homework, keep track of student progress, and customize your course content and delivery.
-See the description at the back of the book for more information, and the website for a demonstration.
-Talk to your Wiley representative for details on setting up your WileyPlus course.
+Newly added materials for WileyPlus include stepby-step video solutions for approximately 200 problems, all of which are similar to those found in the textbook.
+These author-generated videos illustrate clear and concise solution strategies for students, further emphasizing key concepts and demonstrating sound principles of problem solving in mechanics.